Travel Bloggers’ Top Things To-Do: Middle East, Asia, Pacific

 Timna Park – Eilat, Israel

-Thanks to its location, Eilat is a magnet for snorkelling and diving lovers.
+Eilat is a magnet for snorkeling and diving lovers.
 If getting wet is not on your list, Coral World underwater observatory may be the best choice.
 Thanks to its location – 11 meters below the water surface – you will get a chance to have a good look at the underwater world of the coral reef and its inhabitants.
 To make your day even better, consider visiting Sharks World during feeding times and Oceanarium for 5D movie experience!

 You can’t come to Hong Kong and not check out the incredible, iconic skyline.
 There are loads of vantage points and most visitors will head straight for classic view from Victoria Peak or the waterfront at Tsim Sha Tsui.
 To avoid the crowds at Victoria Peak skip the observation deck and walk down Lugard Road.
 After a leisurely 15-minute stroll the view will open up completely.
-The best bit, it’s completely free!
+The best bit, this one of those things to do in Asia which are completely free!

 Eating should be considered a national sport in Hong Kong.
 There’s dim sum, wonton noodles and succulent roast meats.
 Do some research in advance to find the latest hot spots for har gow (shrimp dumplings), char sui bao (BBQ pork buns) and everything in between.
 You can go super budget at the world’s cheapest Michelin starred restaurant Tim Ho Wan, or live it up in style at Lung King Heen the first Chinese restaurant to be awarded three Michelin stars.